 - Students have agency and ownership over their learning

-In combination, and when guided by a coherent and rigorous set of educational goals, these principles provide a strong foundation for the pursuit of deeper learning — the knowledge, skills, and dispositions necessary to prepare every student for college, career, and civic life.
+In combination, and when guided by a coherent and rigorous set of educational goals, these principles provide a strong foundation for the pursuit of deeper learning.

 Every school and district that shares this vision will use different techniques to translate student-centered principles into practice.
 Some schools will move to a fully project-based curriculum; others will have an Individual Learning Plan for each student.
 However, all such settings share a commitment to: 1.) reach high-quality implementation across the four key principles; 2.) achieve the goals of college, career, and civic success for all students; and 3.) focus on building communities of educators with the skills outlined in this document.